benjcunningham/benjcunningham.github.io/_posts/2017-07-01-copenhagen.md

 ### 9 A.M.
 The Grand Tour

-To better invesitage the 99.9% of Denmark that isn’t urban Copenhagen, Shelley and I signed up for a Hamlet Tours day trip, seeking out northern Zealand’s most famous cathedrals and castles.
+To better investigate the 99.9% of Denmark that isn’t urban Copenhagen, Shelley and I signed up for a Hamlet Tours day trip, seeking out northern Zealand’s most famous cathedrals and castles.
 For six or so hours, we piled into a 16-person mini-bus and cruised through the island’s rural parts, cameras in